-The 22nd Annual Holiday Cheers Benefit is a fundraiser benefiting the Apartment Association Outreach, a 501(c)3 charitable organization dedicated to assisting residents with rent payments during times of personal emergencies or crisis.
-Monies raised during the Auction will help fund the Housing Departments of various local agencies including:
+The 24th Annual Holiday Cheers Benefit is a fundraiser benefiting the Apartment Association Outreach Inc., a 501(c)3 charitable organization dedicated to assisting residents with rent payments during times of personal emergencies or crisis.
+Monies raised during the Benefit will help fund the Rent Assistance programs of various local agencies including:

 What All Is Happening During the Holiday Cheers Party and Benefit?

 The Rapid Raffle is changing this year!
 This year, we will be hosting one Rapid Raffle with six cash winners totaling $3000 in cash!
-For $10 a chance or 3 chances for $20, you could win up to $500 cash.
-Cash prizes sponsored by HD Supply, Heritage Hill Capital Partners, and Calloway Cleaning and Restoration.
+For $10 a chance, or 3 chances for $20, you could win up to $500 cash.

 With over 50 themed baskets expected this year, make our Holiday Cheers Party and Benefit your one stop holiday gifts for those ‘hard-to-shop-for’ friends and family.
 All baskets are donated by local apartment communities.
 For more information or to get your community involved, contact Jennifer Illanz at BRG Apartments at email@example.com.